Pie-O-My suffers a gruesome fate. So does Ralphie Cifaretto. After getting rid of Ralph’s body, Tony goes to

 Perhaps no Sopranos episode moves through as many tone- and tempo-shifts as does “Whoever Did This.”
 The hour begins with quite a bit of humor, particularly at the expense of poor Corrado (who takes a tumble down the courthouse steps), then shifts to the dark pathos of Justin’s accident and Pie-O-My’s death.
 After the brutally violent fight between Tony and Ralph, the episode creeps down to a petty pace in its second half.
 It almost becomes a procedural, as Tony and Chris give a D.I.Y. lesson in how to dispose of a body.
 They separate Ralphie’s head and hands from his torso.
 (Ralph was in the bathtub when he first heard the news that put him—potentially—on a road to reformation; it is in this same bathtub that his corpse later spends its last moments on Earth in one piece.)

 Stephen Peacock, in his essay “Silence and The Sopranos,” analyzes the overpowering silence that characterizes the second half-hour as Tony and Chris dispose of Ralph.
 (Tony and Chris almost go completely mute, but our interest is nevertheless held powerfully to the screen.)
-Peacock finds something Dickensian in the way the sounds of chains and a bowling ball punctuate the quiet.
+Peacock finds something Dickensian in the way the sounds of chains and a bowling ball rolling down the stairs punctuate the quiet.
 (The spooky sound of chains chimed in some of Dickens’ more haunting scenes, such as the appearance of Marley’s chainbound ghost in A Christmas Carol.)
 Other viewers have found the chilling back-half of the episode to be Poe-like.
 (Something about Tony lumbering up the stairs with chains evokes for me the “The Cask of Amontillado,” with its dungeon and chains.)
 Strangely enough, it was in an episode whose title alluded to Poe—“The Telltale Moozadell”—that we earlier saw a bowling ball roll down a staircase:

 Tony and Chris fling Ralph’s body off a cliff and bury his extremities at Mikey Palmice’s father’s farm.
 The duo come back to the Bada Bing to relax and get cleaned up.
 When Tony wakes up, Chris has already left the strip joint.
 Tony peers at himself in the mirror.
 As you all know by now, I love mirror shots: